David Thouless: Awards and honours

 Thouless was elected a Fellow of the Royal Society (FRS) in 1979, a Fellow of the American Physical Society (1986), a Fellow of the American Academy of Arts and Sciences, and a member of the US National Academy of Sciences (1995).
 Among his awards are the Wolf Prize for Physics (1990), the Paul Dirac Medal of the Institute of Physics (1993), the Lars Onsager Prize of the American Physical Society (2000), and the Nobel Prize in Physics (2016).

 Personal life

 Thouless married Margaret Elizabeth Scrase in 1958 and together they had three children.
 In 2016, Thouless was reported to be suffering from dementia.
 He died on 6 April 2019 in Cambridge, aged 84.
+His family donated his Nobel Prize medal to Trinity Hall, Cambridge.